TREE-G: Decision Trees Contesting Graph Neural Networks: Acknowledgments

 Finally, the following lemma shows that \acronym can express classification rules that GNNs cannot.

-\begin{lemma} There exist graphs that cannot be separated by GNNs but can be separated by \acronym. \end{lemma} This Lemma proves that there exist two graphs such that any GNN will assign both graphs with the same label, whereas the exists a \acronym{} that will assign a different label to each graph.
-It was shown in~\cite{gin, gnnlimitations} that the expressive power of GNNs is bounded by the expressive power of the 1-WL test.
-Therefore, a direct conclusion of \Thmref{thm:GTA_neq_GNNs} is that the expressive power of \acronym is different from the 1-WL class.
+\begin{lemma} There exist graphs that cannot be separated by GNNs but can be separated by \acronym. \end{lemma} The Lemma shows that there exist two graphs such that any GNN will assign both graphs with the same label, whereas there exists a \acronym{} that will assign a different label to each graph.
+Since the expressive power of GNNs is bounded by the expressive power of the 1-WL test \cite{gin, gnnlimitations} we conclude that the expressive power of \acronym is not bounded by the 1-WL test.